jimchen2/EECS-149-Final-Project/docs/Project Proposal.md

 ## Picking Up Trash

 1. Integrate a claw on the Raspberry Pi.
-2. Integrate the picking up mechanism with Image Processing
+2. Integrate the picking up mechanism with Image Processing (we are still figuring out whether to use state machine or machine learning)

 ## Resources